leanaguilar/test-moviedb/src/main/resources/README.md

 Sample Data

-You should populate the database with sample movie records for testing purposes.
-Here’s an example of inserting a sample record:
+Database is populated with data taken from data.sql file.
+H2 is the relational database management system and for this example is created in memory.

 INSERT INTO movie (title, release_date, poster_url, overview, genres, rating, runtime, language) VALUES